opentelekomcloud/docs/SMN/SMN User Guide/Typical Application Scenarios.md

 CES has predefined the message content and template for invoking SMN.
 You only need to create an SMN topic and add subscriptions to it, and then subscribers can receive event notifications based on the alarm rule configured in CES.
 Alternatively, you can create a user group when configuring the alarm rule in CES so that users in the group can receive notifications.

-For details about creating an SMN topic and adding subscriptions, see sections <a href="Creating a Topic">Creating a Topic</a> and <a href="Adding a Subscription to the Topic">Adding a Subscription to the Topic</a>.
+For details about creating an SMN topic and adding subscriptions, see sections <a href="Creating a Topic.md">Creating a Topic</a> and <a href="Adding a Subscription to the Topic.md">Adding a Subscription to the Topic</a>.
 The following procedure describes how to add an alarm rule in CES.

 ### Configuration Example